 Still debating on whether or not you should be texting candidates?
 Here are six facts to help you decide:

 With the advent of mobile recruiting platforms (apps, mobile applications, etc.) getting on board with some form of mobile recruiting technology can drastically improve the competitive advantage of your business.
 How?
-Because it’s technology they’re already using.
+Because it’s a technology job seekers are already using.
 They text, call, FaceTime, Skype, network and manage their lives all on their mobile devices every single day.
 Candidates want quick responses and fast progression.
 The long response times between emails just won’t cut it anymore.
-They already believe mobile technologies are important to recruiting and talent acquisition, so why not implement it?
+They already believe mobile technologies are important to recruiting and talent acquisition, so why not implement them?

-2. 65% of job seekers use their smartphone at least once a day for job search purposes.
+2. 65% of job seekers use their smartphones at least once a day for job search purposes.